 - predictive validity (the test predicts success)

-- consequential validity (the test demonstrates that adverse consequences are minimal)
+- consequential validity (when used appropriately as part of a holistic review, the test demonstrates that adverse consequences are minimal)

 - external validity (the test has the expected relationship with other measures of the same construct)